Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Misc.
 Convoy Voyages:

 Page 1 of the archive documents lists her voyages following the breakout from Sweden.
+As can be seen, she spent quite a long time in Glasgow as well as in New York.

 *According to J. R. Hegland's "Nortraships flåte", M/S Tai Yin was in Liverpool during the 5 day air attacks there, which started on May 3-1941, and is said to have received minor damages, but that ship was in another part of the world at that time - see also Sollund.
-However, it'll be noticed, when going back to Page 1, that Tai Shan was in Liverpool on that date, having arrived on Apr.
+However, it'll be noticed, when going back to Page 1, that Tai Shan was still in Liverpool on that date, having arrived on Apr.
 29. Departure is given as May 24.
 Perhaps Hegland has gotten the ships' names mixed up?
 The long stay in Liverpool could mean that repairs were required.

 Skipping now to Aug.-1944, when she's listed in the fast westbound North Atlantic Convoy UC 34*, together with Hegra and Reinholt.
 This convoy left Liverpool on Aug.
 17 and arrived New York on the 28th, but Tai Shan was bound for St. John, N.B., where she arrived Aug.
-27. She returned to the U.K. in Convoy HX 308, which originated in New York on Sept.
-13, but Tai Shan, bound for London with general cargo, joined from Halifax (Vice Commodore was in the Norwegian Villanger).
-The following month we find her, along with with Dageid, Fjordaas, Helgøy, Norheim and Samuel Bakke (Commodore Vessel), in Convoy ON 263*, which departed Southend on Oct.
+27, spending a couple of weeks there before proceeding to Halifax.
+From there, she joined Convoy HX 308, which had originated in New York on Sept.
+13 (Vice Commodore was in the Norwegian Villanger).
+Tai Shan was bound for London with general cargo.
+She arrived Gravesend on Sept.
+29 and did not leave again until Oct.
+27. We now find her, along with with Dageid, Fjordaas, Helgøy, Norheim and Samuel Bakke (Commodore Vessel), in Convoy ON 263*, which departed Southend on Oct.
 29 and arrived New York Nov.
 15; Tai Shan arrived Galveston Nov.
-20. She later joined Convoy HX 328 from New York on Dec.
-24, bound for Cardiff with general cargo, arriving that destination on Jan.
-9-1945 - see Page 3.
+20 and again had a long stay in port (Page 3), before proceeding to New York, joining Convoy HX 328 on Dec.
+24. She was bound for Cardiff with general cargo, arriving that destination on Jan.
+9-1945.
 (Commodore was in Brimanger).

-* The ON convoys are available and will be added to individual pages in my Convoys section in due course, along with further details on each.
+* The ON convoys will be added to individual pages in my Convoys section in due course, along with further details on each.
 In the meantime, the ships sailing in them (and escorts) are named in the section listing ships in all ON convoys.
 The UC convoys will also be added, but for now, please see ships in all UC convoys.
 Additionally, the entire HX series will be updated and completed (including the already existing convoys - some have already been updated), see ships in all HX convoys.

-For more information on all the other Norwegian ships mentioned on this page, please see the alphabet index below, or go to the Master Ship Index.
+More information on all the other Norwegian ships mentioned on this page can be found via the alphabet index below, or go to the Master Ship Index.

 POST WAR:

 Sold on March 17-1960 to Nichimen Co., Osaka, Japan for scrapping.
-Arrived at Mihara on July 23-1960 and demolition commenced on the 25th at Kihara, Mihara-shi.
+Arrived Mihara on July 23-1960 and demolition commenced on the 25th at Kihara, Mihara-shi.

 Back to Tai Shan on the "Ships starting with T" page.